PiresMA/quantum_walks_review/README.md

 (phase acquired by the particle at the position n)

 Applications:
+* Casares, Pablo Antonio Moreno, Roberto Campos, and Miguel Angel Martin-Delgado.
+"QFold: quantum walks and deep learning to solve protein folding."
+Quantum Science and Technology 7, no. 2 (2022): 025013.
 * Sarkar, Anupam, and C. M. Chandrashekar.
 "Multi-bit quantum random number generation from a single qubit quantum walk."
 Scientific reports 9.1 (2019): 1-11.
 * Montero, Miquel.
 "Quantum and random walks as universal generators of probability distributions."
 Physical Review A 95.6 (2017): 062326.
 * D. Emms, S. Severini, R. C. Wilson, and E. R. Hancock, Coined quantum walks lift the cospectrality of graphs